The Creamiest Lemon Cheesecake That’ll Brighten Any Dessert Table

 Directions

-• Crush biscuits, mix with melted butter, and press into a pan.
-Chill for 15 minutes.
+• Crush biscuits into fine crumbs and mix with melted butter until fully coated.
+Press firmly into pan.
+Chill 15 minutes.

-• Pour into the base and bake at 160°C until edges are set and center slightly soft.
+• Pour filling over chilled crust.
+Bake at 160°C (320°F) for 50 minutes, until edges are set and center has a gentle wobble.

-• Cool and chill for at least 4 hours before serving.
+• Cool at room temperature 30 minutes.
+Cover and refrigerate at least 4 hours or overnight before slicing.

 Latest Posts